 - Children consume more air, food, and liquid proportional to their body mass than adults do.
 This increase of nutritional intake means that the concentration of lead in their bodies is almost always going to be higher than in adults who have received the same exposure.

 - Younger children are more curious, and thus more likely to explore contaminated areas or come across contaminated objects.
 In their infancy, they often explore things with their mouths— increasing their exposure to lead via toys, chipped paint or lead dust.

 - Children have less control over their environment than their adults do, meaning they are often helpless to leave an environment that is unhealthy.

-- Lead that has entered the body inevitably makes its way into the bones.
-This has a stark impact on children in the womb because the lead that has built up in the mother’s bones is removed and passed onto the unborn child.
+- Lead particles that enter the body inevitably make their way into the bones.
+This action has a severe impact on children in the womb because the lead that has built up in the mother’s bones is removed and passed onto the unborn child.
 When the child is exposed, it can impact the development of the brain or nervous system.

 - Adults only absorb about 10% of the lead they ingest.
-Children absorb 50%, placing them at a much greater risk of developing medical complications.
+Children absorb 50%, placing them at a much higher risk of developing medical complications.